PranaRehab

 Supported postures

-Supported foreward bend and back arches
+Supported foreward bend and gentle back arches

-Session Feedback and Takeaways
+Feedback and Takeaways

-Session 4 - Pranayama
+Session 4 - Pranayama - Therpeutic Breathing

 Benefits - holistic appraoch